How Do Insects Have Sex

 Nuptial Gifts

 In some insect species, males offer nuptial gifts to females during mating.
 These gifts can take various forms, such as food items, secretions, or even parts of their own bodies.
 Nuptial gifts can provide females with essential nutrients, increase their reproductive output, or reduce the risk of predation.
-For example, male scorpionflies offer females prey items, which the females consume while mating.
+To give you an idea, male scorpionflies offer females prey items, which the females consume while mating And it works..

 Traumatic Insemination